THIRD GENERATION OF STEAM

-It all began in the year of 1912 when my grandfather [first
+It all began in the year of 1912 when my grandfather purchased a

-flatcar there was a factory man with it to start them out on
+it off the flatcar there was a factory man with it to start them

-engines during this time, but sold all but 'Old Buffalo'
+grandfather owned several engines during this time, but sold all

-which he owned at his passing in 1939.
+but 'Old Buffalo' which he owned at his passing in

 In the early 30s a friend of the family borrowed the engine and